Grade Level: 5 (5-8)

 SummaryThrough six lesson/activity sets, students learn about the functioning of sensors, both human and robotic.
 In the activities, student groups use LEGO® MINDSTORMS® EV3 robots and components to study human senses (sight, hearing, smell, taste, touch).
 They also learn about the human-made rotation, touch, sound, color and ultrasonic sensors.
 "Stimulus-sensor-coordinator-effector-response" pathways are used to describe the processes as well as similarities between human/animal and robotic equivalent sensory systems.
 The important concept of sensors converting/transducing signals is emphasized.
 Through assorted engineering design challenges, students program the LEGO robots to respond to input from various LEGO sensors.
 The overall framework reinforces the theme of the human body as a system with sensors—that is, from an engineering perspective.
 PowerPoint® presentations, quizzes and worksheets are provided throughout the unit.

 Computer programming is a component of many modern engineering designs.
-As students design robot programs throughout this unit, they must have a "goal" or "concept" of what the program solution needs to do and how, before they begin writing the code.
+As students design robot programs throughout this unit, they start with a "goal" or "concept" of what the program solution needs to do and how, before they begin writing the code.
 Then, the process of working on the code and "debugging" it inherently constitutes "revising and improving their designs based on the results of testing."
 Thus, the thought processes required to code programs that meet problem constraints are very similar, if not identical, to the thought processes required for traditional engineering design of physical objects and products.

 This unit is composed of six lesson/activity pairs related to the functioning of human senses and robot sensors.
 The unit is the fourth in a series and follows Humans Are Like Robots (unit 1), Our Bodies Have Computers and Sensors (unit 2) and What Is a Computer Program? (unit 3).